Huginode/Brainsight/README.md

 YOU HAVE TO REMOVE THE FILES CREATED IN THE DATASET (.npy) everytime you start it again

 ## Things to do
-* Remove the features everytime, relocate them as well